 - Helps transport other materials

-Many of these high-protein snack recipes use protein powder or collagen powder and a blend of healthy fats.
+These high-protein snack recipes use protein powder or collagen powder and a blend of healthy fats.
+Though things like cottage cheese and Greek Yogurt are great but don't work in a dairy-free diet.

 If you’re looking to get started with protein, learn more about how to choose a powder best suited to your goals.